2011–12 UEFA Europa League: Play-off round

-Note 4: Order of legs reversed after original draw.

-Note 5: Greek club Olympiacos Volos, who had reached the play-off round, were excluded from the competition by UEFA on 11 August 2011 for their involvement in the Koriopolis match-fixing scandal.
-UEFA decided to replace them in the play-off round with Differdange 03 from Luxembourg, who had lost to Olympiakos Volou in the previous round.

-Note 6: As a result of match-fixing allegations, Turkish club Fenerbahçe were removed from the 2011–12 UEFA Champions League and were replaced with Trabzonspor on 24 August 2011.
-As a result, Trabzonspor's second leg against Athletic Bilbao was cancelled, and Athletic Bilbao qualified for the group stage.

-Note 7: Celtic lodged protests over the eligibility of a number of the Sion players who participated in the two legs of the play-off round, which Sion won 3–1 aggregate (first leg: 0–0; second leg: 3–1).
-The UEFA Control and Disciplinary Body accepted the protests and decided to award both matches to Celtic by forfeit (3–0).
-As a consequence, Celtic qualified for the UEFA Europa League group stage.

 Group stage

 The group stage features 48 teams, which were allocated into pots based on their 2011 UEFA club coefficients, and then drawn into twelve groups of four.
 Teams from the same association cannot be drawn against each other.
 The draw was held on 26 August 2011 in Monaco.

 In each group, teams play against each other home-and-away in a round-robin format.
 The matchdays are 15 September, 29 September, 20 October, 3 November, 30 November – 1 December, and 14–15 December 2011.
 The group winners and runners-up advanced to the round of 32, where they were joined by the 8 third-placed teams from the group stage of the 2011–12 UEFA Champions League.

 If two or more teams are equal on points on completion of the group matches, the following criteria are applied to determine the rankings (in descending order):